ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento1/php/php.md

 # PHP

 ### Create Backup
-If you have PHP already installed and would like to take a backup of the configuration files, you can run the follolwing (You can copy and paste the whole block below into your SSH terminal):
+If you have PHP already installed and would like to take a backup of the configuration files, you can run the following (You can copy and paste the whole block below into your SSH terminal):

 ```bash
 mkdir /root/php_upgrade_backup-$(date +%d_%b_%Y)